wginsberg/MoonToday/README.md

 [x] Set a default set of coins for new user
 [x] Transform coinpair list to just be a list of coins, with everything using USD [x] Proper layout of main page on mobile
+[ ] Routing
+[ ] Insights button takes you to a portfolio aggregate chart
+* Clicking on a wallet brings up a coin insight in a modal window
 * Add a special message to the Summary page for null wallets
 * Add loading animation for wallets page
 * Better loading animation for Insights